dlm1223/fantasy-football-optimization/README.md

 TLDR: Most strategies did similarly.
 It does seem that you should take a backup TE and QB.
-In addition, zero-WR strategy does not seem like a good move, especially if you are in the mid-late picks of the draft.
+In addition, zero-WR strategy does not seem like a good move, especially if you are in the mid-late picks of the draft, so I'd try to draft at least 1 WR in the first few rounds.
-Other than that I haven’t found any shocking secrets yet that will give me a huge edge, though it’s possible I just didn’t test the right strategies yet.
+Other than that I haven’t found any shocking secrets yet that will give me a huge edge.
 Thanks for reading!